apache/doris-website/versioned_docs/version-2.1/admin-manual/config/fe-config.md

 IsMutable：true

-The multi cluster feature will be deprecated in version 0.12 ，set this config to true will disable all operations related to cluster feature, include:
+The multi cluster feature will be deprecated in version 0.12 , set this config to true will disable all operations related to cluster feature, include:

 1. create/drop cluster
 2. add free backend/add backend to cluster/decommission cluster balance